Brightcove

 Example of a Video Script template

-5. Edit ruthlessly
+5. Edit Ruthlessly

 When the words are finally on paper and you feel like you’ve covered everything from your outline, the hard part begins.
 Editing is more essential than ever when it comes to video scripts.
 Cast a critical eye over your work, looking for a few key fixes: